ALOJYOTI/Subnet-Calculator/README.md

 ✨Number of valid host in that subnet
 ✨Class of IP address

-😊Also this program will generate random ip Address from that subnet
+😊Also this program generates random ip Address from that subnet